Qualtagh/JBroTable/README.md

 Tested on Windows 2003, Vista, 7, 8, 10 with standard (Luna, Aero, Metro) and with classic themes.
 Tested on OpenSUSE 11 with GNOME (GTK+ 2).
 Tested on Mac OS X 10.8.

 Supported features (original StackOverflow answer):
+- Windows Classic and MacOS Aqua Look & Feels
+- Support for 2 rows in a header
 - Stops dragging a column at table end
 - Stops dragging a column at columns group end